mvpjava/docker-swarm-development-env/README.md

 You can stop and remove the stack via command ...

-$ docker stack rm mystack
+$ sudo docker stack rm mystack

 ===========================